timescale/docs/api/extrapolated_rate.md

 ---
 api_name: extrapolated_rate()
 excerpt: Calculate the extrapolated rate of change from values in a `CounterSummary`
+topics: [hyperfunctions]
+keywords: [rate, counters, hyperfunctions, toolkit]
+tags: [extrapolate]
+api:
   license: community
+  type: function
   toolkit: true
-topic: hyperfunctions
-keywords: [rate, counters, hyperfunctions, toolkit]
-tags: [extrapolate]
+hyperfunction:
+  family: metric aggregation
+  type: accessor
+  aggregates:
+    - counter_agg()
+    - gauge_agg()
+# fields below will be deprecated
 api_category: hyperfunction
-api_experimental: false
-hyperfunction_toolkit: true
+toolkit: true
 hyperfunction_family: 'metric aggregation'
 hyperfunction_subfamily: 'counter and gauge aggregation'
 hyperfunction_type: accessor
 ---

 # extrapolated_rate() <tag type="toolkit" content="Toolkit" />

 The rate of change in the counter computed over the time period specified by the bounds in the CounterSummary, extrapolating to the edges.
 It is an `extrapolated_delta` divided by the duration in seconds.